Skip to content

 3. It starts the file watcher using the refresh library.

 The refresh library is responsible for monitoring file changes and triggering rebuilds.
-It uses a configuration file, typically located at ./build/devmode.config.yaml, to determine which files to watch and what actions to take when changes are detected.
+It uses the configuration defined under the dev_mode key in the ./build/config.yaml file.
+It may be configured to ignore certain directories and files, to determine which files to watch and what actions to take when changes are detected.
+The default configuration works pretty well, but feel free to customise it to your needs.

 root_path: .